yingw787/tinydevcrm-mvp/WHY.md

     priced, and probably fine for 80-90% of personal tasks.
 But I don't think it's the right fit for me.

+I don't think there are other CRMs that are targeted towards technical stakeholders for personal use.
+The vast majority of CRM solutions are enterprise-first, targeted towards non-technical stakeholders and users, and not a fit at all for my needs.

 ### 3. Are there other products or tools that we can, should, or need to integrate with?

 > Does the product include a wearable device?
 Does it need to tie into other